Our Mission: Improving on Tradition

 - Organizing festivals, concerts and other events to bond with our neighbors and celebrate our home town

 Reisterstown Road and Main Street are no longer the only routes for those traveling north from Baltimore.
 But with the hard work of RIA volunteers, Reisterstown has remained a popular destination for those from surrounding areas.
 After springing into spring with our Bloomin' ArtFest flower and craft fair, thousands visit Reisterstown each summer for our Music on Main Street concert series.
 In fact, the summer lasts a week longer in Reisterstown, as we parade down Main Street en route to a two-day Reisterstown Festival a week after Labor Day.
 In the fall, we celebrate the holidays together with festivities that all may enjoy.

 As we march into the future, we have not forgotten the past.
+Many buildings are honored with historic plaques (some of which belonged to John Reister and his descendants).
 The RIA raised thousands of dollars to restore the Reisterstown Community Cemetery.
 Left to the "People of Reisterstown" by John Reister in 1764, it remains the resting place of our founder, Revolutionary War soldiers, veterans from the War of 1812, Civil War troops, and former slaves.
 One of the first fully-integrated cemeteries in the nation, its occupants rest permanently in a town that mirrors their diversity and their commitment to improving the lives of others.

 By serving in the RIA, we preserve their legacy and provide a bright future for those who follow us.